robbrad/UKBinCollectionData/wiki/Councils.md

 - `-s` - skip get URL
 - `-n` - house number

-Note: Use the House Number field to pass the DAY of the week for your colletions.
+Note: Use the House Number field to pass the DAY of the week for your collections.
 Monday/Tuesday/Wednesday/Thursday/Friday

 ---